0xCAF3D0OD/java_docker_environment/README.md

     >
     > **You must add** the web dependency: `Spring Web`

+  * Take care to open the new Spring project; otherwise, you may encounter difficulties accessing Maven configuration.

 [//]: # (  * It will provide a zip file, it will become you project repository.)

 ---